kyang04/kyang04.github.io/index.md

 ### 1. Creating a custom cell magic

-Create a folder with a file of the same name ```calculator/calculator.py``` Create an ```__init__.py``` file that contains
+We will create a basic cell magic that computes simple arithmetic functions Create a folder with a file of the same name ```calculator/calculator.py``` Create an ```__init__.py``` file that contains
 ```